What is merino wool

 Well, it is one of the most frequently asked questions about merino wool.
 Merino wool is one of the most expensive wools.
 There are many reasons why it is so pricey.
 Here are some of the reasons why Merino wool has a very high price tag:

 The fibers are ½ the thickness of other types of wool.
 This results in wool that smooth, beautiful, and non-itchy.
-It also has an effective on the price.
+It also has an effect on the price.

 - Lengthy harvesting time